Blog

 • Perfectionism or obsession with how people view you

-If these things sound familiar to you, you may fear intimacy.
+If these things sound familiar, you may fear intimacy.
 But where did this fear originate?
 Trauma may be the answer.

 You likely fear intimacy because you’re a survivor of trauma.

 Trauma impacts everyone differently.
-Some people can pick up the pieces and move on in a shorter amount of time if they have the tools to help them do so.
+Some people can recover quicker if they have the tools to help them do so.
 For others, the symptoms and repercussions of the traumatic circumstances stick with them.
 These memories create invisible cracks in your mental foundation.

 Trauma comes in many forms and types.
 What one person considers a pivotal and life-changing event may not feel that way to others.